 You can also try enticing your felines with treats.
-It might just be one of those days when it decides to be a bit finicky.
+It might just be one of those days when he decides to be a bit finicky.

 6. Feed them directly

-If your cat stops eating, try feeding it small portions of food directly from your hands.
-It might just simply want your attention.
-Cats are known to be finicky, so always start from the easiest solution towards the serious ones to avoid unnecessary costs.
+If your cat stops eating, try feeding him small portions of food directly from your hands.
+He might just simply want your attention.
+Cats are known to be finicky, so always start from the easiest solution towards the serious ones to avoid unnecessary headaches.